-- Decompositions should be used only when needed. - SNLRWH has FDs S \rightarrow SNLRWH and R \rightarrow W - Second FD violates 3NF (R is not a key, W is not part of a key) - Redundancy: W values repeatedly associated with R values. - Easiest fix; create a relation RW to store these associations, and to remove W from the main schema: - i.e., we decompose SNLRWH into SNLRH and RW - Given SNLRWH tuples, we just store the projections SNLRH and RW, are there any potential problems that we should be aware of?
+- Decompositions should be used only when needed. - SNLRWH has FDs S \rightarrow SNLRWH and R \rightarrow W - Second FD causes violation of 3NF; W values repeatedly associated with R values.
+Easiest way to fix this is to create a relation RW to store these associations, and to remove W from the main schema: - i.e., we decompose SNLRWH into SNLRH and RW - The information to be stored consists of SNLRWH tuples.
+If we just store the projections of these tuples onto SNLRH and RW, are there any potential problems that we should be aware of?